 sbcl.
 Note that on some platforms you may need the full pathname, such as

 /usr/bin/sbcl).
-Under the "Slime Path" field, enter the path where you have slime on your computer from the above step.
+Under the "SLIME Path" field, enter the path where you have SLIME on your computer from the above step.
+Detailed information is available in the SLIMA wiki.

 'atom-text-editor[data-grammar~="lisp"]:not(.autocomplete-active)': 'tab': 'lisp-paredit:indent'